-Pregnancy + Postpartum
+Pregnancy and Postpartum

-There is no one right way to experience motherhood.
-Our culture celebrates new moms yet doesn't prepare women for this profound life change.
-Many women experience challenges, doubt and emotional highs and lows during this transition.
+There is no one right way to experience new motherhood.
+It can be a beautiful and tender experience while also being a distressing and worry-filled experience.
+Our culture celebrates pregnancy and babies yet doesn't prepare women for this profound life change.
+Many new moms experience challenges, doubt, extreme hormonal shifts and emotional highs and lows during this transition.

 It is also helpful to focus on the process of becoming a mother.
 Women may experience identity shifts, attachment concerns, loss of independence, relationship adjustments, isolation, confusion regarding the return to work, and grief for the loss of the previous life mixed with hope for what's to come.
-While navigating this profound life transition, there is a need to feel safe and not judged as a new mom.
+While navigating this major life transition, there is a need to feel safe and not judged as a new mom.
 It is also essential to take care of yourself.

 Click here to learn more about Postpartum Depression and Postpartum Anxiety and other Maternal Mental Health Challenges that may surface at any time - from pregnancy through the first few years after birth.

-- Know that what you are feeling is very common for expectant or new moms.
+Know that what you are feeling is very common for expectant or new moms.

-- Talk to your partner, friends or family about what you are going through.
+Talk to your partner, friends or family about what you are going through.

-- Utilize support systems for emotional support or help with infant care.
+Utilize support systems for emotional support or help with infant care.

-- Be kind to yourself.
+Be kind to yourself.
 Caregiving is hard work.
 You will start to feel more confident.

-- Expect complex feelings around this life change.
+Expect complex feelings around this life change.
 It may take some time to feel like yourself again.

-- Make sure that you have some periods of downtime for yourself.
+Make sure that you have some periods of downtime for yourself.

-- Challenge negative/critical or unsupportive thoughts.
+Challenge negative/critical or unsupportive thoughts.

-- Make sleep a priority.
+Make sleep a priority.
 Get help for night shifts and discuss sleep concerns with your doctor.

-- Get outside.
+Get outside.
 Take a daily walk in nature during pregnancy and later with your baby.